How To Get Traffic To Your Website Without Social Media

 To begin with focus on one topic as it helps to keep your website organised.

-Say, if you have a home improvement blog, you would want to group your content on home decor.
+Say, you have a home improvement blog.
+You would want to group all your content on home decor.

 Within that group of articles, there would be articles about topics from minimalist home decor, rustic home decor, and home decorating ideas.